Why we started

 We have set up a radically different technical architecture, leveraging data science and machine learning to understand risk computationally.
 While we still review data manually, our approach results in data being updated in minutes rather than months.

 This new approach, along with our commitment to making it as easy as possible to integrate our solutions and proactive customer support, has paid dividends.
-We have won multiple awards, including ‘Best onboarding’ for Santander, and has led to rapid growth – currently we have over 500 customers across 75 countries with over 200 employees.
+We have won multiple awards, including ‘Best onboarding’ for Santander, and has led to rapid growth – currently we have over 500 customers across 75 countries.

 Where we’re going